BRAIN CANCER AND DISABILITY

 Brain cancer is a serious condition that can cause severe physical and mental symptoms.
 It can have a significant impact on your ability to work and make it difficult for you to support yourself.
 Fortunately, there are several ways for a person with brain cancer to obtain Social Security benefits.

 These benefits can provide financial stability and peace of mind while you work to manage your condition.
-In this article, we will discuss the different types of Social Security benefits available for those with brain cancer and how you can apply for them.
-We will also discuss the importance of hiring a lawyer with Social Security legal experience to help you win benefits.
+In this article, we will discuss the different types of Social Security benefits available for those with brain cancer.
+We will show you how to file an application for SSD benefits.
+Additionally, we will also discuss the importance of hiring a lawyer with Social Security legal experience to help you win benefits.

 The most common type of benefit to apply if you have brain cancer is Social Security Disability Insurance (SSDI) benefits.
 This is a benefit that pays a portion of your monthly income, because you are unable to work due to illness.
 To apply, you must submit an application to the Social Security Administration.
 You can apply online on the Social Security’s website.
 Next, you will need to submit medical evidence to the SSA that proves you cannot work.
 Additionally, your brain cancer must prevent you from working for one year or more.